 AMDF has declared the fourth week of February as Access in Sight!
-AMD Advocacy and Action Week, as part of the annual Age-related Macular Degeneration (AMD) and Low Vision Awareness Month every February.
+AMD/Low Vision Advocacy and Action Week, as part of the annual Age-related Macular Degeneration (AMD) and Low Vision Awareness Month every February.

 Access in Sight!
 AMD Advocacy and Action Week is a public call-to-action to bring the attention of policy makers and the public to issues that affect the daily lives of people with vision loss caused by macular degeneration.

-Funding for the National Eye Institute for Fiscal Year 2024 be passed at $896.5 Million to accelerate the development of new treatments.
+Funding for the National Eye Institute for Fiscal Year 2025 be passed at $1 Billion to accelerate the development of new treatments.

-The CDC’s Vision and Eye Health Surveillance System receive sufficient support of $6.5 million, as described in the Senate’s proposed Fiscal Year 2024 appropriations.
+The Nation’s Vision and Eye Health Surveillance System receive sufficient support of $10 million through the CDC, as described in the Senate’s proposed Fiscal Year 2025 appropriations.

 If each and every person affected by macular degeneration – whether diagnosed, treating, assisting, or caring – were to call and write in to their representatives, we would create a virtual tsunami of support over the airwaves that’s impossible to ignore.